AboNady/FMNIST_CNN/README.md

 ## Details

-* Feature engineering was the best thing I learned in this project; I dropped the nan columns because they were misleading for the classification algorithm. -
+* This code mainly uses the CNN module from 'CNN Explainer' (Tiny VGG) and I followed the 'Pytorch in 1 day' course There are 3 main

 <br/>
 <br/>